The Verlinde traces for $\mathcal{SU}_{X}(2,\xi)$ and blow-ups: Introduction

-Our approach and result will be explained in the paragraphs below.
+Our method and result will be explained in the paragraphs below.
 Before that, we would like to mention a few things related to this problem.
-As the reader may be aware the case of the Verlinde Traces for the identity of $G$ is already solved.
-A formula for $dim$ $H^0(SU_{X}(r,\Lambda),\mathcal{O}(n\Theta))$ was conjectured by E. Verlinde \cite{MR954762} and there are many proofs of it(see for instance the following works concerning this case \cite{MR1231965},\cite{MR1231966},\cite{MR1273268}, \cite{MR1215963}, \cite{MR1244913}, \cite{MR1245399}, \cite{MR1360519}, \cite{MR1257326}, \cite{MR1289330}, \cite{MR1048605} and \cite{MR1133264}).
+As the reader may be aware the case of the Verlinde traces for the identity of $G$ is already solved.
+A formula for $dim$ $H^0(SU_{X}(r,\xi),\mathcal{O}(n\Theta))$ was conjectured by E. Verlinde \cite{MR954762} and there are many proofs of it(see for instance the following works concerning this case \cite{MR1231965},\cite{MR1231966},\cite{MR1273268}, \cite{MR1215963}, \cite{MR1244913}, \cite{MR1245399}, \cite{MR1360519}, \cite{MR1257326}, \cite{MR1289330}, \cite{MR1048605} and \cite{MR1133264}).
 The action of non-trivial automorphism groups $G$ on the Verlinde spaces had already been considered in the work of Dolgachev (\cite{MR1653063} in his proof of Cor.
-6.3) and in the work of the first author \cite{MR2125533} where some Verlinde traces can be computed for the cases $\Lambda=\mathcal{O}_{X}$, $n=1$ and arbitrary rank $r$ by computing them on $H^0(J_{X}^{g_{X}-1},\mathcal{O}(r\Theta_{J_{X}^{g_{X}-1}}))^{*}\cong H^0(SU_{X}(r,\Lambda),\mathcal{O}(n\Theta))$.
-As there are automorphisms of $SU_{X}(r,\Lambda)$ that are not induced by $G$ (for a description $Aut(SU_{X}(r,\Lambda))$ and related results see \cite{MR1336336},\cite{MR2103475}, \cite{MR3035121}) we should also mention that the action of torsion elements of the Jacobian of $X$ acting on the Verlinde spaces of some moduli spaces of vector bundles had also been considered in the works \cite{MR424819}, \cite{MR2795755} and \cite{MR1490854}.
-Explicit formulas for the corresponding Verlinde Traces are provided in the latter two.
+6.3), in the work of the first author \cite{MR2125533} (see Tables 1--4 there) where some Verlinde traces are computed for the cases $\xi=\mathcal{O}_{X}$, $n=1$ and arbitrary rank $r$ by computing them on $H^0(J_{X}^{g_{X}-1},\mathcal{O}(r\Theta_{J_{X}^{g_{X}-1}}))^{*}\cong H^0(SU_{X}(r,\xi),\mathcal{O}(\Theta))$ and later in the work of Andersen \cite{MR3181488} the Verlinde traces correspond to the traces $\tau_{\mathcal{G}}^{(k)}(f)$ which we will briefly refer to at the end of this introduction.

-Coming back to our problem, in the rank 2 case , we followed the method used by Thaddeus to derive the Verlinde formula in \cite{MR1273268}.
-One can see that his method can be extended to compute the Verlinde Traces by just replacing the use of the Riemmann-Roch Theorem for the use of the Atiyah-Singer Holomorphic Lefschetz Theorem [\cite{MR236952}, Theorem 4.6] and in this work we derive some formulae (Theorem \ref {t:chhBimn} ) required to apply the Holomorphic Lefschetz Theorem in Thaddeus' method.
+As there are automorphisms of $SU_{X}(r,\xi)$ that are not induced by $G$ (for a description $Aut(SU_{X}(r,\xi))$ and related results see \cite{MR1336336},\cite{MR2103475}, \cite{MR3035121}) we should also mention that the action of torsion elements of the Jacobian of $X$ acting on the Verlinde spaces of some moduli spaces of vector bundles had also been considered in the works \cite{MR424819}, \cite{MR2795755} and \cite{MR1490854}.
+Explicit formulae for the corresponding Verlinde traces are provided in the latter two. \\ Coming back to our problem, in the rank 2 case, we followed the method used by Thaddeus to derive the Verlinde formula in \cite{MR1273268}.
+We shall see that his method can be extended to compute the Verlinde traces (see formula (\ref{eq:3c2p1}) and Section \ref{TPoThaddeus}) by just replacing the use of the Riemann-Roch Theorem for the use of the Atiyah-Singer Holomorphic Lefschetz Theorem (see Section \ref{sec:THL}) and in this work we derive some formulae (Theorem \ref {t:chhBimn} ) required to apply the Holomorphic Lefschetz Theorem in Thaddeus' method.